ab490/Guardians-of-the-Genome/README.md

 # Guardians-of-the-Genome
-This is a Mini Project which aims to design an **Electronic Stethoscope.**
+This is a mini-project which aims to design an **Electronic Stethoscope.**